OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

 }
 ```

-It is important to note that if your app collects user data for adversiting purposes, also know as Attribution within Firebase Analytics context, it should prompt the AppTrackingTransparency framework.
+It's important to note that if your app collects user data for advertising purposes, also known as Attribution, within Firebase Analytics context, it should prompt the AppTrackingTransparency framework.